 5. Recreate Old Family Images

-If you want to put your photography skills to the test, find your favourite old family photos and recreate them.
+If you want to put your photography skills to the test, find your favorite old family photos and recreate them.
 This is a playful way to show the different generations.
 It will also bring a wave of nostalgia when displaying the new and old photos together.

 You have to dissect the image—how they’re positioned, what they’re doing, and what they’re wearing.
 Try to be as meticulous as possible, as all these elements add to the success of the photograph.
 Maybe your father fed you in a special way, and now it’s your turn to feed your child.
 Perhaps you are passing through the area you grew up in and want to photograph your kids in that exact location.

-Photographing your family is also a great way to practise your photography skills.
+Photographing your family is also a great way to practice your photography skills.
 You won’t regret putting the time into photographing your family now.
 So get the whole family together and have some fun—the photoshoot itself will be an event to remember.

 Look at our Dreamy Childhood Portraits course to really wow your children when they get older!